jiayue92-2/IOTdocs_en/source/hardware_design.rst

 |image3|

-Pay close attention to the following aspects, regarding ASR6601 module reference design:
+Pay close attention to the following aspects regarding ASR6601 module reference design:

 \1.
 The default of the matching network is 470 MHz in the reference circuit.
 If you need any other matching network, please refer to *ASR6601_Matching_V1.0*.